Chuckwalla: Range, habitat, and diet

 Chuckwallas prefer lava flows and rocky areas typically vegetated by creosote bush and other such drought-tolerant scrub.
 The lizards may be found at elevations up to 4,500 ft (1,370 m).
+Areas of higher plant diversity are often associated with larger individuals.

 Primarily herbivorous, chuckwallas feed on leaves, fruit, and flowers of annuals and perennial plants; insects represent a supplementary prey.
 The lizards are said to prefer yellow flowers, such as those of the brittlebush (Encelia farinosa).
+Their broad and opportunistic feeding habits along with mild winters in their range allow for individuals to feed throughout most of the year.

 Behavior and reproduction

 Harmless to humans, these lizards are known to run from potential threats.
 When disturbed, a chuckwalla wedges itself into a tight rock crevice and inflates its lungs to entrench itself.

 Males are seasonally and conditionally territorial; an abundance of resources tends to create a hierarchy based on size, with one large male dominating the area's smaller males.
-Chuckwallas use a combination of color and physical displays, namely "push-ups", head-hobbing, and gaping of the mouth, to communicate and defend their territory.
+Chuckwallas use a combination of color and physical displays, namely "push-ups", head-bobbing, and gaping of the mouth, to communicate and defend their territory.

 Chuckwallas are diurnal animals and as they are ectothermic, spend much of their mornings and winter days basking.
+They display different basking positions depending on the season.
+In the spring, they lie inflated on rocks with their stomach pressed to the ground, resting their throat on the rocks.
+In the summer, this flattened posture is replaced with sitting and stilting.
 These lizards are well adapted to desert conditions; they are active at temperatures up to 39 C. Chuckwallas hibernate during cooler months and emerge in February.
 Juveniles emerge first, then adults, as temperatures reach around 32 C.

 Mating occurs from April to July, with five to 16 eggs laid between June and August.
 The eggs hatch in late September.
 Chuckwallas may live for 25 years or more.